Classic Dinner Rolls Recipe

 Bake at 400F for 10-15 minutes.
 They will be golden brown.

-If you want the tops to be soft, as soon as they come out of the own brush them with melted butter.
-If you like a crusty roll, skip the butter.
+Once baked golden brown remove the fresh buns from the oven and place them on a wire rack or clean towels to cool.
+If you want the tops to be soft, as soon as they come out of the oven brush them with melted butter.

 Other Yeast Roll Recipes You May Enjoy